MrGrinchFx/Mindful-Meals/README.md

  You must also have Node.js installed prior. (https://nodejs.org/en/download)

  In order to run the project on your own machine:
- 1) Navigate to the terminal of your text editor and clone the repository using ``git clone https://github.com/MrGrinchFx/Mindful-Meals.git``.
+ 1) Navigate to a terminal and clone the repository using ``git clone https://github.com/MrGrinchFx/Mindful-Meals.git``.
  2) Create two separate terminals (one for the backend and one for the frontend), and cd into the respective directories( ``cd backend`` or ``cd frontend`` )
  3) In BOTH folders, please run the command ``npm install`` in order to install all of the project's dependencies.
  4) In the backend terminal, use the command ``npm start`` to start the backend API, and in the frontend terminal, use the command ``npm start`` to open the REACT app